folio-org/stripes/doc/dev-guide.md

 * `hasSettings` -- for "app" modules, if this is true then a settings pane is also provided, and a link will be listed in the Settings area.
 If this is false (the default) no settings are shown for the module.
 This is ignored for "settings" modules.

-* XXX okapiInterfaces
+* `okapiInterfaces` -- an optional object containing dependencies on back-end modules provided via Okapi.
+Each dependency is expressed by an entry whose key is a FOLIO interface name such as `users` or `circulation`, and whose corresponding value is a two-faceted [interface-version number](XXX).
+Each entry expresses a dependency on the specified Okapi interface at the indicated version or higher (but within the same major version).

-* XXX permissions
+* `permissionsets` -- an optional list of permission-sets describing access to parts of the user-facing application that the module implements.
+These will typically be very high-level permissions, most likely defined as the union of several high-level permissions provided by back-end modules.
+They are provided in exactly the same format as those in [a back-end module's `ModuleDescriptor.json`](XXX).

 When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever it exports is invoked as a React component.
 When a user enters a settings module or the settings of an application module, that same component is invoked, but now with the special `showSettings` property set true.

 The class exported by a module may also have a static data member, `actionNames`.
-If provided, this must be an array of strings, each of them the name of an action that can be invoked by hot-keys (see [below](XXX)).
-Stripes will aggregate the action-names exposed by the available modules and provide a combined list as [the `actionNames` member](XXX) of the Stripes object.
+If provided, this must be an array of strings, each of them the name of an action that can be invoked by hot-keys (see [below](#enabling-hot-keys)).
+Stripes will aggregate the action-names exposed by the available modules and provide a combined list as [the `actionNames` member](#actionNames) of the Stripes object.

 #### Skeleton module